 Bluehost – $65 per sale from one the most popular WordPress hosts, however Bluehost has many bad reviews and they’re not rated high in the Facebook Poll.
 Most people read several reviews before finalizing a host, so I would advise you to become an affiliate for SiteGround or WP Engine who have much better ratings (plus you get higher commissions).

 Elegant Themes – 50% commissions selling beautiful WordPress themes that convert extremely well.
 Includes extra commissions if people renew their subscription.
 Sell their lifetime theme pack and get $150.
 Trusted by 350,000+ WordPress users and includes their popular Divi theme.
-Elegant Themes has been around forever and has a solid reputation in the WordPress community.
-I made $453 in the last 2 months promoting their WordPress themes.
+Elegant Themes has been around forever and has a solid reputation.

 - Creative Market – 10% commissions for 1 full year (marketplace similar to Envato)